GreyPoupon24/Robot/README.md

 The main firmware for the robot runs on a PIC32 microcontroller

 The code for classifying coins with a load cell runs on an ATMEL ATMEGA microcontroller with firmware loaded onto it using an Arduino UNO.

+SOURCE CODE

+source code is contained in

+Robot_Base.c,Robot_Base_with_joystick.c,code1_loadcell.c,and Robot_Base.mk

+Robot_Base.c is for automatically finding coins and picking them up

+Robot_Base_with_joystick.c is for giving the user manual control of the robot's movement

 DETECTION